altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "Hahaha..."<br/>

-Evrard beat his chest.
+Evrard beat his chest.<br/>

 "Leave the defense to me!
 I will wait for your good news!"<br/>

 "Alright, we are counting on you."<br/>

-The defense of Sierck Fort was left in Jerome's right hand man.
+The defense of Sierck Fort was left in Jerome's right hand man.<br/>

 If there wasn't anyone with the ability to command in the fort, the troops might surrender on their own in the event of enemy attacks.
-Compared to the numbers in the fort, who will take command was more important.
+Compared to the numbers in the fort, who will take command was more important.<br/>

-Regis planned to let Eric stay too, but Eric insisted on protecting Regis, so Regis had to let him join the expedition group.
+Regis planned to let Eric stay too, but Eric insisted on protecting Regis, so Regis had to let him join the expedition group.<br/>

-Altina's left hand was still injured, so it was great for the main force to have a reliable knight.
+Altina's left hand was still injured, so it was great for the main force to have a reliable knight.<br/>

-The 2 of them returned back to formation.
+The 2 of them returned back to formation.<br/>

-Jerome came over next.
+Jerome came over next.<br/>

 "Hey Regis."<br/>